developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/programmers-guides/usage-notes/index.md

 3. **After a device reboot, DataWedge starts after receiving the LOCKED_BOOT_COMPLETED intent.** Calling DataWedge intent APIs before the LOCKED_BOOT_COMPLETED intent may cause unexpected behavior as DataWedge is still not started yet.
 Calling DataWedge intent APIs soon after receiving the LOCKED_BOOT_COMPLETED intent may also cause unexpected behavior as DataWedge may still be in the initialization process.
 It is recommended to wait for a few seconds after receiving the LOCKED_BOOT_COMPLETED intent before calling any DataWedge intent APIs.
 4. **Delay in scanning after a device reboot**.
 DataWedge requires a brief period of time to initialize after device reboot due to waiting for a response to be received from the initialization of the scanning subsystem, causing scanning to be inactive from DataWedge during this time frame.
 5. **When Data Capture Plus icon is displayed by DataWedge on top of another application,** Android displays a silent notification in the notification area.
 Users can hide the Data Capture Plus icon by tapping on this notification and disabling the “Allow display over other apps” option.
 If a user decides to disable this option, even though Data Capture Plus is enabled in DataWedge, it does not display on the screen.
-6. **On Android 10 devices, although the DataWedge icon is visible, DataWedge is not supported with Android work profile.**
+6. **On Android 10 and higher devices, although the DataWedge icon is visible, DataWedge is not supported with Android work profile.**

 -----